rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 in Go `functions` are types just like `structs` so they are treated the same.

 In Go defining methods for functions is very popular idiom and it is used in a lot of places.
 This pattern allows to utilize decorator pattern in very efficient way.
+I am not going to write about it here beacause this topic is so broad, that it deserves separate blog post.

 # Package scope
 In previous examples we used only one package.
 Things are different